3 Things the Media Hasn't Told You About Watching TV Too Much

 -Creating political or social biases (e.g., regarding presidential candidates, racial stereotyping)

--Shaping or increasing purchasing behavior
+-Shaping or increasing purchasing behaviour

--Increased aggression or fear of being victimized
+-Increased aggression or fear of being victimised

 -Attention and cognitive deficits